Asklepiad/Non_canonical_start_codons_evolution/README.md

 ##### Sbatch scripts

-For working on the server with slurm **(ссылка на мануал)** we have prepared some sbatch scripts.
+For working on the server with [slurm](https://slurm.schedmd.com/documentation.html) we have prepared some sbatch scripts.
 You need to customize some points of script and add some new ones, if you need (time, as example).

 - ```server_executor_start_codons.sbatch``` runs ```json.sh``` script, which starts analyz of all bacteria in input file.